DenisTome/DeepPed/README.md

 ### License

-R-CNN is released under the Simplified BSD License (refer to the LICENSE file for details).
+DeepPed is released under the Simplified BSD License (refer to the LICENSE file for details).

 ### Installing R-CNN